perseusrealdeal/PerseusDarkMode/README.md

 - Adapted System UI library uses SDK color for sure starting from iOS 13 and the specification for early iOS releases.

-- System colors `.systemMint`, `.systemCyan` and `.systemBrown` are not available in Xcode 12.5, only starting from 13.
+- System colors `.systemMint`, `.systemCyan`, and `.systemBrown` are not available in Xcode 12.5, only starting from 13.

 There is an interesting case with `.systemTeal` color.
-The difference between the official specification and what's on the screen takes place in iOS 13, have a look of the extraction below:
+The difference between [the official specification](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/) and what's on the screen takes place in iOS 13, have a look of the extraction below:

 | .systemTeal   | RGBA Light    | RGBA Dark     |
 | :------------ | :------------ |:------------- |